openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 * serial connection,
 * serial over IP connection

-For users without serial connector on the server side, you can add a serial to USB adapter.
+For users without a serial port on the server side, you can use a USB to serial adapter.

-You don't need to have your Monoprice whole house amplifier device directly connected to your openHAB server.
+You don't need to have your whole house amplifier device directly connected to your openHAB server.
-You can connect it for example to a Raspberry Pi and use [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) to make the serial connection available on LAN (serial over IP).
+You can connect it for example to a Raspberry Pi and use [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) to make the serial connection available on the LAN (serial over IP).

 ## Supported Things